So I have never been an organized person…like never.

 This goes hand in hand with making lists.

 In the moment I may not be organized but one of the ways I manage that fault is to plan for it.
+If you would like a copy of one of my editable Unit and Lesson Planning Templates click here!

 I know day to day I am disorganized but I am also well planned.
 So this is something that I need to work out for myself to function